Asian Art Outpost

 bukkyou

-This can mean Buddha or Buddhism.
-Depending on context, this word can be used to refer to the religion and lifestyle of Buddhism, or in some cases, the Buddha himself.
+Depending on the context, this word can be used to refer to the religion and lifestyle of Buddhism or in some cases, the Buddha himself.

 Note: Until the 5th century, Japan did not have a written language.
-At that time, Japan absorbed Chinese characters to form their written language (these characters are known as "Kanji" in Japanese).
-The first character of this Buddhism title was actually a shorthand way to write Buddha in Chinese (popular around the 13th century).
-Somehow, this became the version of this character that was absorbed into Japanese, and thus became part of standard Kanji.
-Centuries later, this character is not recognized in Chinese at all.
+At that time, Japan absorbed Chinese characters to form their written language (these characters are known as “Kanji” in Japanese).
+The first character of this Buddhism title was a shorthand way to write 佛 (Buddha) in Chinese (popular around the 13th century).
+Somehow, this became the version of this character that was absorbed into Japanese and thus became part of standard Kanji.
+Centuries later, this character is not recognized in China at all.

-The first character is also a rare form of Korean Hanja - though seldom used even when the Korean Hanja writing system was more common 100 years ago.
+仏 is also a rare form of Buddha Korean Hanja - though seldom used even when the Korean Hanja writing system was more common 100 years ago.

 Karma